akmur/WPGitignore/README.md

 # WP Gitignore

 Default .gitignore for WordPress project.

-To be added in pre wordpress root folder.
+To be added in the wordpress root folder.